hds-sandbox/bulk_RNAseq_course/develop/08c_hypothesis_testing.md

 ```

 We can easily subset the results table to only include those that are
-significant using the `filter()` function, but first we will convert the
+significant using the `dplyr::filter()` function, but first we will
-results table into a tibble:
+convert the results table into a tibble:

 ``` r
 # Create a tibble of results and add gene symbols to new object